-Finding the right zero waste makeup brand can seem almost impossible… so here’s a huge list of options that will fit everyone’s needs and budget!
+Finding the right zero waste makeup brands can seem almost impossible… so here’s a huge list of options that will fit everyone’s needs and budget!

-But first a look at why we should care about low-waste beauty – then onto why you’re actually here, the list of zero waste makeup brands!
+But first a look at why we should care about low-waste beauty – because there are plenty of reasons for it!
+Then onto why you’re actually here, the list of zero waste makeup brands!